IjonTichy/RJPack/README.txt

     Fires rockets/grenades instantly, but otherwise same thing.
 Use discouraged.

+* Beacon Layer:
+    Lays colorful beacons!
+You can only lay two per color, but you have all the colors of the rainbow.
+Completely useless technically, but what's wrong with colors? :(

 * Spawn Setter (the invuln items):
     Allows you to set your spawn point, so you don't have to restart the map whenever you die.
 That shouldn't be very often, but who knows?
 The